-We agree with this recommendation, although as per figure 77 in patients with serum creatinine >354 μmol/l, rituximab and cyclophosphamide combination therapy can be considered as an alternative to cyclophosphamide alone (73).
-Regarding practice point, 9.3.1.2, some authors of this commentary would use rituximab and steroids in patients with markedly reduced or rapidly declining GFR, whereas others prefer cyclophosphamide and steroids or cyclophosphamide with rituximab and steroids.
-NHS England commissioning policy (74) permits rituximab as first line induction therapy when cyclophosphamide is contraindicated; there has had an inadequate therapeutic response to cyclophosphamide; or when cyclophosphamide will impact on family planning and fertility (see Practice Point 9.3.1.3 and figure 77 for relative contraindications to cyclophosphamide).
+We agree with this recommendation, although as per figure 77 in patients with serum creatinine >354 $\mu$ mol/l, rituximab and cyclophosphamide combination therapy can be considered as an alternative to cyclophosphamide alone (71).
+NHS England commissioning policy (72) permits rituximab as first line induction therapy when cyclophosphamide is contraindicated; there has had an inadequate therapeutic response to cyclophosphamide; or when cyclophosphamide will impact on family planning and fertility (see Practice Point 9.3.1.3 and figure 77 for relative contraindications to cyclophosphamide).